 The tax filing obligations explained above may be only part of your nonprofit's federal tax reporting requirements.
 Many factors can complicate your tax obligations, such as whether your nonprofit earned money from activities unrelated to your organization's charitable mission (which you can read more about here).
 Consult with an accountant or tax attorney for specifics, or check out our book Every Nonprofit's Tax Guide.

 The state where you formed your nonprofit might require you to file annual state tax returns.
 The forms you must file will depend on your gross revenue and exempt status.
 If your nonprofit does not have exempt status, you will likely file and pay taxes as a corporation; while if you have an exempt organization, you will typically submit an informational return.
 If your organization obtained exemptions from sales or property tax, you might be responsible for additional tax returns or renewal forms to maintain those exemptions.
-Review our 50-state guide on forming a nonprofit to learn more about the filing requirements in your state.

 Your nonprofit and might face serious penalties for missing your annual filings.
 If you fail to file state reports, the state might impose fines, and after a period of noncompliance (such as three years), dissolve your nonprofit.